arsuq/MemoryLanes/MemoryLanes/README.md

 A **MemoryLane** represents a buffer which is already allocated and can be sliced on demand by reserving ranges in one direction only.
-Consequently there is no search involved nor memory fragmentation as the exact number of bytes is blocked, as long as the lane has enough free space.
+Consequently there is no search involved and the exact number of bytes is blocked, as long as the lane has enough free space.